Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Clifton - Greenmount recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Clifton - Greenmount recorded approximately 17 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, 87 homes were approved, with an additional 2 approved in FY26 so far.
-On average, each dwelling built over these years gained around three new residents per year, indicating healthy demand that supports property values.
+Clifton - Greenmount has recorded approximately 17 residential properties granted approval annually.
+Over the past five financial years, from FY-21 to FY-25, 87 homes have been approved, with a further 7 approved in FY-26 so far.
+On average, each dwelling built over these years has resulted in 3 new residents per year, indicating strong demand that supports property values.

-The average expected construction cost value of new homes was $287,000, below the regional average, suggesting more affordable housing options for buyers.
-In terms of commercial development, $3.8 million in approvals were recorded this financial year, indicating limited focus on commercial development compared to residential.
-Compared to the rest of Queensland and nationally, Clifton - Greenmount has around three-quarters the rate of new dwelling approvals per person, placing it among the 41st percentile of areas assessed nationally.
+The average expected construction cost of new homes is $287,000, which is below the regional average, suggesting more affordable housing options for buyers.
+This financial year, there have been $3.8 million in commercial development approvals recorded, indicating limited focus on commercial development compared to residential.
+Compared to the rest of Queensland and nationally, Clifton - Greenmount has a lower rate of new dwelling approvals per person, placing it among the 41st percentile of areas assessed nationally.
 This results in relatively constrained buyer choice, supporting interest in existing dwellings.

 Recent building activity consists entirely of detached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-The estimated count of 395 people per dwelling approval reflects its quiet, low activity development environment.
-Population forecasts indicate Clifton - Greenmount will gain approximately 509 residents through to 2041.
+The estimated population per dwelling approval is 395 people, reflecting its quiet, low activity development environment.
+Population forecasts indicate Clifton - Greenmount will gain 509 residents through to 2041, according to the latest AreaSearch quarterly estimate.
 Present construction rates appear balanced with future demand, fostering steady market conditions without excessive price pressure.

 Frequently Asked Questions - Development